m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 - page granularity
 - object granularity

-Variables are a meaningful unit from a programmer’s perspective, so maybe DSM solutions can operate at the level of variable granularity.
+Variables are a meaningful unit from a programmer's perspective, so maybe DSM solutions can operate at the level of variable granularity.
 Unfortunately, this is likely still too fine-grained.
 Variables are still too small and occur too frequently in an application, making it likely that we will still incur very high coherence traffic overheads.

 Using something larger, like a page or object makes more sense.
-If the DSM system is to be integrated at the operating system level, page-based granularity makes sense since the OS doesn’t understand objects.
-Pages are larger than variables, so it’s possible to amortize the cost of remote access across these larger granularities.
+If the DSM system is to be integrated at the operating system level, page-based granularity makes sense since the OS doesn't understand objects.
+Pages are larger than variables, so it's possible to amortize the cost of remote access across these larger granularities.

 With some help from a compiler, application level objects can be laid out on different pages, and then we can rely on the page-based operating system level mechanism.

 Alternatively, we can have a DSM that is supported by the programming language and the runtime, where the runtime understands which objects are local and which are remote.
 For remote objects, the runtime will generate all of the necessary operations to communicate with the remote nodes.

-In the case of object granularity, the OS doesn’t need to know anything about DSM, and therefore doesn’t have to be modified.
+In the case of object granularity, the OS doesn't need to know anything about DSM, and therefore doesn't have to be modified.
 That being said, the language level solution is not generalizable outside of programming languages that have this DSM support.

 Once we start increasing the granularity of sharing, we have to beware of **false sharing**.